 - The best TV under £1000 - affordable but excellent TVs

-- The best TV under £500 - no OLED to be found here
+- The best TV under £500 - reduced features but excellent value

 It's not a major issue but it does mean that you will want to plug the device into a HDMI slot that's situated on the back of your television.
 Otherwise you'll have an errant lead hanging out the side of your TV (there is an HDMI extender lead included, however).

 Thankfully, having the dongle hidden isn't an issue when it comes to the remote control – everything is handled via Bluetooth so you don't need line of sight for it to work.